Developer guides

 Endpoint detail pages in the docs catalog show available examples, parameters, and schema references.

-Copy the Google Search example, swap in a keyword, then inspect the endpoint docs for platform-specific schemas.
+Pin the current Git tag, set CRAWLORA_API_KEY, then inspect endpoint docs for platform-specific schemas.